 - Saving time and money.
 It can often be very time-consuming to deal with self-absorbed and angry colleagues.
 People with high emotional intelligence use mindfulness to quickly and effectively deal with difficult situations – leaving more time to get on with the day’s work.

 - Improving productivity.
 Toxic people can be emotionally draining, and this negatively impacts your work.

 - Creating a more positive workplace.
 By successfully handling toxic individuals, the whole team can benefit.

 - Building leadership.
 Indeed, a recent study showed that meditation increased self-confidence and other leadership skills.

 When handled with mindfulness, the process of dealing with these individuals can be relatively quick and pain-free.

 This all sounds great, right?
 But how is it done?

 Simple.
 Here are four tricks mindful people use to handle toxic people.

 In his TED Talk, All It Takes Is 10 Mindful Minutes, meditation and mindfulness expert Andy Puddicombe explained that mindfulness helps us be present in the moment and aware of our emotions, an observer of them instead of being controlled by them (these claims, it is important to note, are heavily backed by modern research).

-And when dealing with toxic people, the ability to observe the situation allows us to remain emotionally distanced and so handle the scenario calmly and quickly.
+When dealing with toxic people, the ability to observe the situation allows us to remain emotionally distanced and handle the scenario calmly and quickly.